What are the types and properties of salts?

-The salts are ionic compounds that result from the the neutralization reaction of an acid and a base, they are composed due to the combination of a positive ion (or a positive atomic group) with a negative atomic group (or a negative nonmetal ion except oxygen).
+Salts are ionic compounds that result from the neutralization reaction of an acid and a base, they are composed due to the combination of a positive ion (or a positive atomic group) with a negative atomic group (or a negative nonmetal ion except oxygen).

-The salts are composed of related numbers of cations (positively charged ions) and anions (negative ions) so that the product is electrically neutral (without a net charge), And these component ions can be inorganic.
+Salts are composed of related numbers of cations (positively charged ions) and anions (negative ions) so that the product is electrically neutral (without a net charge), and these component ions can be inorganic.

-The salts are produced from the combination of positive ion with negative ion such as sodium chloride (the table salt) NaCl, and lead bromide.
+Salts are produced from the combination of the positive ion with negative ion such as sodium chloride (the table salt) NaCl, and lead bromide.

-The salts are produced from the combination of positive ion with negative atomic group such as sodium nitrate, magnesium carbonate and unhydrous copper sulphate.
+Salts are produced from the combination of a positive ion with a negative atomic group such as sodium nitrate, magnesium carbonate, and unhydrous copper sulphate.

-The salts are produced from the combination of positive atomic group with negative ion such as ammonium chloride and ammonium bromide.
+Salts are produced from the combination of a positive atomic group with negative ion such as ammonium chloride and ammonium bromide.

-The salts are produced from the combination of positive atomic group with negative atomic group such as ammonium carbonate.
+Salts are produced from the combination of positive atomic group with negative atomic group such as ammonium carbonate.

-The salts are existed in the Earth’s crust or dissolved in the water, sodium chloride (NaCl) is the most important chemical compound for the human body, We get the salts form the sea, The blood has the similar chemical balance of sodium, potassium, calcium in our body.
+Salts are existed in the Earth’s crust or dissolved in the water, sodium chloride (NaCl) is the most important chemical compound for the human body, We get the salts from the sea, the blood has the similar chemical balance of sodium, potassium, calcium in our body.

 Physical properties of salts

-The salts exist in many different colors, sodium chromate is yellow, cobalt nitrate is red, potassium dichromate is orange, potassium permanganate is purple, nickel chloride hexahydrate is green, nickel chloride hexahydrate is blue, and sodium chloride is colorless or it may appear white when powdered or in small pieces.
+Salts exist in many different colors, sodium chromate is yellow, cobalt nitrate is red, potassium dichromate is orange, potassium permanganate is purple, nickel chloride hexahydrate is green, nickel chloride hexahydrate is blue, and sodium chloride is colorless or it may appear white when powdered or in small pieces.

-The salt taste of sea water is due to the number present of salts such as sodium chloride and magnesium bromide, there are a lot of a variety of salts there in the salt water .
+The salt taste of seawater is due to the number present of salts such as sodium chloride and magnesium bromide, there is a lot of a variety of salts there in the saltwater.

-The salts of strong acids and strong bases (the strong salts) are non-volatile and odorless, whereas the salts of either weak acids or weak bases (the weak salts) may smell after the conjugate acid such as the acetates like acetic acid (vinegar), and the cyanides like hydrogen cyanide (almonds) or the conjugate base such as ammonium salts like ammonia of the component ions.
+Salts of strong acids and strong bases (the strong salts) are non-volatile and odorless, whereas the salts of either weak acids or weak bases (the weak salts) may smell after the conjugate acid such as the acetates like acetic acid (vinegar), and the cyanides like hydrogen cyanide (almonds) or the conjugate base such as ammonium salts like ammonia of the component ions.

-The salts dissolved in the water such as sodium chloride, potassium sulphate, calcium nitrate and sodium sulphide, The ions that bind tightly to each other and form highly stable lattices are less soluble because it is harder for these structures to break apart for the compounds to dissolve.
+Salts dissolved in the water such as sodium chloride, potassium sulphate, calcium nitrate, and sodium sulphide, The ions that bind tightly to each other and form highly stable lattices are less soluble because it is harder for these structures to break apart for the compounds to dissolve.

-The salts insoluble in the water such as silver chloride, lead iodide and lead sulphate, The solid salts do not conduct electricity while the liquid salts do, And the solutions of salts also conduct the electricity.
+Salts insoluble in the water such as silver chloride, lead iodide, and lead sulphate, The solid salts do not conduct electricity while the liquid salts do, and the solutions of salts also conduct the electricity.

-The molten salts and solutions containing dissolved salts are called the electrolytes such as (sodium chloride in the water) because they are able to conduct the electricity.
+Molten salts and solutions containing dissolved salts are called electrolytes such as (sodium chloride in the water) because they are able to conduct the electricity.